cmharlow/rialto-wiki/AWS-DLSS-Dev-Env-Setup.md

 4. In the `Switch Role` login page, enter Account: `sul-dlss-development`, Role: `DevelopersRole` (case sensitive), and optionally rename the role in Display Name.
 Then click `Switch Role`.
 5. The top right corner should now show `DevelopersRole @ sul-dlss-development` (or whatever you changed the Display Name to in the last step).
 You now have access to the `sul-dlss-development` environment as a generic `DevelopersRole` user.
 6. To switch back to your username in the `sul-dlss-users` console, go to `DevelopersRole @ sul-dlss-development` in the top right corner, click to expand the menu, then select `Back to [your username]`.
+7. To set this up for `sul-dlss-staging`, do the same as step four, but choose Account: `sul-dlss-staging`.
+8. The past 4-5 accounts you have set up will stay in the menu there, letting you select them without having to retype.

 # Set up AWSCLI for `sul-dlss-user`